+We will miss Gozde with her Phd.
+What little time I spent with her, she nurtured my passion for the creative spark of literature and the arts.
 I will miss my friend Ozlem who speaks five languages, three fluently.
 Her English vocabulary rivals mine, and it is her third language.
 I will miss our short discussions during coffee breaks in my office.
 She would tell me things about her life that few others knew.
 She once told me I was the girlfriend she never had.
 I don’t know how to take that, but I think it was supposed to be good.

 I will miss the vibrant Selin who uses any obstacle in Life to jump as high as she can.
 I wish I could look into the future to see where all she lands!

 And I will truly miss the smile on Nadjia’s face when she came to the office twice a week to clean.
 Aside from the crazy Turks, Serkan and Burak, I think she made me laugh the most, just by being herself.
 When she left each time she would say, See you later alligator.
 And I would reply Afterwhile Crocodile, and she would reply Oinky doinky. (okey dokey)